OlauncherCF/OlauncherCF/README.md

 - Removed clutter, like ads and links
 - You can rename apps in the app-drawer _(Renaming apps on the home screen is already supported.
 Just long-click on an app on the home screen and start typing)_
-- Ability to change the app when clicking on the clock
+- Ability to change the app that opens when clicking on the clock
-- Ability to change the app when clicking on the date
+- Ability to change the app that opens when clicking on the date
+- Much more customizability on home screen gestures
 - Align clock independently of home apps
 - Change alignment of apps in app-drawer
 - Change font size